dwdas9/home/articles/Misc/Pyspark_Ubuntu_Docker_Container/pyspark_docker.md

 ## Background

-In this guide, we'll create an Ubuntu Docker image optimized for Python and Spark.
-We'll integrate the environment with Visual Studio Code using the Dev Containers extension.
-This extension allows for seamless work within a containerized environment, making it appear as if all processes run natively on your local machine.
-Ubuntu is chosen for its stability, extensive package management system with `apt-get`, and flexibility in system-level package management or production setup simulation.
-Alternatives like Python-focused images (`python:3.9-slim`), Alpine Linux for its minimalism, and Debian for similar benefits to Ubuntu but without some commercial features were also considered.
+I'll demonstrate how to use Docker files, and how to integrate a Pyspark environment with VS Code, by setting up a functional Pyspark environment on Ubuntu.
+Typically, you would opt for a pre-built image with these components, such as apache/spark.

 ## Steps

 ### Create the Dockerfile

-1. Create a new file called Dockerfile in your project directory with no file extension.
+1. Create a text file in a desired folder and paste the Dockerfile contents in it.
-2. Navigate to your desired location in Windows.
-3. Right-click, select 'New', then 'Folder'.
-4. Inside the new folder, right-click and select 'New' then 'Text Document'.
-5. Rename the document to Dockerfile, ensuring to remove the '.txt' extension.
-6. Open the file in Notepad, paste the provided code, save and close.

-### Dockerfile Contents
+2. Rename the text file DockerFile(without ANY extension)

 ```Dockerfile
 # Base the image on Ubuntu 20.04